-Among his many stunts, Peter attempts a coup of D&D Advertising along with Amanda Woodward.
+Among his many stunts, Peter and Amanda Woodward attempt a coup of D&D Advertising.
 When Amanda gets cold feet, Peter attempts to murder her and cover it up as a failed surgery.
 Luckily for Amanda, Michael stops the murder and saves her life.

 Just one season later, Peter gets out of prison and marries the woman he only recently tried to kill.
 They divorce soon after, but their connection resurfaces during the final season.
 In the series finale, Peter and Amanda remarry overseas after staging their deaths to avoid prison.

 Billy is a recent college graduate looking for apartments in L.A.
 He hears through acquaintances that Alison’s roommate left suddenly and stiffed her with the rent.
 Equipped with inside information, he approaches Alison about the vacancy.
 Though initially resistant, she agrees to the roommate’s proposal so long as he follows her strict guidelines.